Choose the Best Printing Method For Your Book.

 Characteristics of printing-on-demand:

-- No need to manage storage and tracking of a large inventory or worry about unsold copies
+- There is no need to manage storage and tracking of a large inventory or worry about unsold copies.

-- Great for field-testing or to offer review copies before an offset press run
+- It is an excellent option for field-testing or to offer review copies before an offset press run.

-- Quality is not always as good as traditional offset
+- Quality is not always as good as offset printing, particularly with photos and screen tints, but the technology is improving all the time.

 Understanding traditional offset book printing

-Offset printing is a printing process where ink is transferred from a plate, on to a rubber blanket, and then on to paper while the paper is being fed through a press.
-Typically with offset book printing many pages are printed on one large sheet (parent sheet) and then folded, trimmed and bound into a book (signature).
-Most of the books you see in books stores were produced using offset printing.
-In offset printing the price per book decreases as the press run increases.
-This is because the cost of plates, press and bindery setup and press clean up are distributed over a larger number of books.
+Offset printing is a printing process where ink transfers from a plate on to a rubber blanket and then on to paper while the paper feeds through a press.
+Typically with offset book printing, many pages are printed on one large sheet (a parent sheet) and then folded, trimmed, and bound into a book (a signature).
+Most of the books you see in bookstores were made using offset printing.
+Mainly because of the low unit book prices when running larger quantities.

 Characteristics of offset printing:

-- Cost per book goes down as the print run size goes up
+- The cost per book goes down as the print run size goes up.

-- You will need to manage storage and tracking inventory and worry about unsold copies
+- You will need to manage storage and tracking inventory and have unsold copies.

-- Quality is better for color and print resolution can be finer with offset printing
+- Print quality is better for color, and print resolution can be more detailed with offset printing.

-- There is a wide a range of papers, sizes, and binding options
+- There is a wide range of papers, sizes, and binding options.

 If you are printing an art book, an oversized book, or a book with special paper, print-on-demand will most likely not offer the print quality or options you need.
 But now, basic black-and-white print books are almost indistinguishable between the two platforms.
-And if you are able work within the print-on-demand page limitations you can still design an attractive color print-on-demand book.
+And if you can work within the print-on-demand page limitations, you can still design an attractive color print-on-demand book.

-Another reason self-publishers choose print-on-demand over offset is because some print-on-demand services offer e-book conversion, distribution and order fulfillment.
-If you don’t want to take a hands-on role of fulfilling orders than this may be a good option for you.
-But these services will come at a cost and these services should not be interpreted as marketing.
+Another reason self-publishers choose print-on-demand over offset is that some print-on-demand services offer ebook conversion, distribution, and order fulfillment.
+Suppose you don’t want to take a hands-on role in fulfilling orders, then this may be a good option for you.
+But these services will come at a cost.
+And these services should not be considered marketing services.
 Just because your book is available for worldwide distribution does not mean anyone will order it.
-It is highly recommended that when considering these services it is best to carefully review the costs, to see if it is actually worth the cost for this service.
+Also, review the costs carefully when considering these services.
+Make sure it is worth the price.